MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/manage-office-365-accounts.md

 ### Federated authentication

-- [](about-office-365-identity.md#BK_Federated) - Primarily for large enterprise organizations with more complex authentication requirements, on-premises directory objects are synchronized with Office 365 and users accounts are managed on-premises.
+- [Office 365 Identity](about-office-365-identity.md) - Primarily for large enterprise organizations with more complex authentication requirements, on-premises directory objects are synchronized with Office 365 and users accounts are managed on-premises.

 - [Third-party authentication and identity providers](about-office-365-identity.md) - On-premises directory objects may be synchronized to Office 365 and cloud resource access is primarily managed by a third-party identity provider (IdP).